Already familiar with this topic? Test your understanding here.

 A rupture disc, on the other hand, can be equipped with a burst detector that generates an immediate and unambiguous signal.

-If the plant requires event detection, the rupture disc becomes a competitive option.
+If the plant requires immediate and unambiguous event detection, this can favor the use of a rupture disc.

 Fluid Characteristics